Red Wings beat Flyers 5-4 in shootout to halt 10-game skid - Philly

 Glendening made it 2-0 just 1:51 later when he got loose down the right wing while killing a penalty and snapped a high wrist shot over the glove-side shoulder of Mrazek.

 Before the power play was up, the Flyers got one back.
-Claude Giroux's shot hit the post, but Couturier slammed the rebound into the net for his 30th of the season.
+Claude Giroux's shot hit the post, but Couturier slammed in the rebound for his 30th of the season.

 The Red Wings restored their two-goal advantage at 9:57.
 Svechnikov corralled a loose puck and zipped it by Mrazek, who was then replaced by Alex Lyon.
 Mrazek stopped 16 of 19 shots before Lyon made 11 saves in relief.